Child friendly resorts in Asia

 Camp Hyatt, Hua Hin/ photo: hotel

-The nearby 560-room Holiday Inn Resort Regent Beach Cha-Am (www.holidayinnregentbeach.com) is no slouch when it comes to facilities with two pools, tennis, squash, volleyball and a kid’s club.
+The nearby 560-room The Regent Cha-Am Beach Resort (www.regentchaambeach.com, formerly Holiday Inn Resort Regent Beach Cha-Am) is no slouch when it comes to facilities, with two pools, tennis, squash, volleyball and a kid’s club.
 While in need of a good spring-cleaning, it offers a wide variety of room choices to fit most budgets.
-There is a children’s playground and pets can park at the on-site pet resort that offers 11 aircon rooms.
-Woof.
+There is a children’s playground.

-Also in the vicinity, the 240-room Sheraton Hua Hin Resort & Spa (www.starwoodhotels.com/sheraton/) offers good value rooms mixing family-friendly facilities with crisp service in a high-end package.
+The smaller Sheraton Hua Hin Resort & Spa (www.starwoodhotels.com/sheraton/) offers good value rooms mixing family-friendly facilities with crisp service in a high-end package.
 The low-rise architecture is bright and airy with seven restaurants and bars, a spa, fitness centre and busy kids’ area – StarClub, which serves up batik, doll-painting, rocket and balloon-making, PlayStation games, toys and cartoons.
 The resort likes to call this “edutainment” to fill minds with magic not mush.
+Best of all is the large multi-section free-form pool fronting the sea.
+Rooms are neat with wooden parquet or tile flooring and plenty of light.

 At first glance, bustling Bangkok may seem to be the last place to take a child, but the Anantara Bangkok Riverside Resort & Spa (bangkok-riverside.anantara.com), a former Marriott, on the river outside the city is a cool oasis and a splendid Thailand city resort choice for families.
 There is a kids' club and under-12s stay for free if they room with their parents.
 Babysitters speak Thai and English (one child, around Bt250 per hour; two children, Bt350).